niklaserlandsson/ScriptableEvents/README.md

 When clicking an Item in the game view the ItemEvent on the Item is raised.

-The ItemUnityEvent on the listener will be invoked as the response to the event.
+The ItemUnityEvent on the listener will be invoked as the response to the event and the Item will be added to the Inventory.

+Right clicking the Item in the game view will raise the event OnItemDropped, which removes the Item from the Inventory.